-4. RESEARCH AND RELATED BUDGET [MANDATORY]
+4. RESEARCH AND RELATED BUDGET: [MANDATORY]

 You must provide a separate budget for each year of support requested and a cumulative budget for the total project period.
-SBIR applicants may request funding of up to \$1,000,000 for up to 24 months over two budget periods.
+Applicants may request funding of up to \$1,000,000 for up to 24 months over two budget periods.
 The first budget period should cover a period of 12 months.
 Funding for the 2nd budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, and availability of funds.
 The amount budgeted for the first 12 month budget period should not exceed \$500,000.
-STTR applicants may request funding of up to \$750,000 for up to 24 months over two budget periods.
-The first budget period should cover a period of 12 months Funding for the 2nd budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, and availability of funds.
-The amount budgeted for the first 12 month budget period should not exceed \$375,000.

-Fully complete the Research and Related Budget form in accordance with the instructions on the form (Activate Help Mode to see instructions) and the following instructions.
+Complete the Research and Related Budget form in accordance with the instructions on the form and the following instructions.
 You must complete a separate budget for each year of support requested.
 The form will generate a cumulative budget for the total project period.
 You must complete all the mandatory information on the form before the NEXT PERIOD button is activated.
 You may request funds under any of the categories listed as long as the item and amount are necessary to perform the proposed work, meet all the criteria for allowability under the applicable Federal cost principles, and are not prohibited by the funding restrictions in this FOA (See PART IV, G).
-Note, however, that foreign travel and participant/trainee costs are typically considered unallowable costs unless approved by the DOE Project Officer and the SBIR/STTR Program Manager.
+Note, however, that foreign travel and participant/trainee costs are typically considered unallowable costs unless approved by the DOE Contracting Officer.